-Social Security grants one credit for every $1,200 in earnings (as of 2014), and allows a maximum of four credits a year.
+Social Security grants one credit for every $1,510 in earnings (as of 2021), and allows a maximum of four credits a year.
 If you don't have sufficient credits, but are disabled, you can apply for Supplemental Security Income.
 SSI is a means-tested program, and there's a limit to the assets you can have and the income you earn to qualify.

 The Disability Benefit Amount

 Your SSDI benefit comes monthly, with the amount depending on your lifetime wage record, not on the degree or type of your disability.
-At the start of each year, Social Security sends you a Form 1099-SSA to report the total amount of disability benefits you collected in the previous year.
+At the start of each year, in January, Social Security sends you a Form 1099-SSA to report the total amount of disability benefits you collected in the previous year.
 This information is also furnished to the Internal Revenue Service.
 SSI payments are not included in taxable income and so are not reported.

-Reporting Disability Benefits to the IRS
+Reporting Disability Benefits

 Your disability benefits may be taxable, depending on your filing status and the amount and type of other income you receive.
 To make this calculation, you add up any other income you received, including tax-free interest income, and 50 percent of your SSDI benefits.
 The result is known as "combined income."
 The combined income amount, and your filing status, determines what percentage of your benefits will be included in your taxable income.

-Calculating Percentage of Benefits That Are Taxed
+Calculating Taxed Percentage of Benefits

 If you're married and filing a joint return, then 50 percent of your benefits are included in taxable income if your combined income is greater than $32,000; the percentage rises to 85 percent if combined income is over $44,000.
 If you're separated but lived with your spouse at any time during the year, then the 85 percent rate applies to all income.